 Our School of Law doesn’t just let you earn a PhD in Law, we ensure that you receive three years of classroom-based training beyond your research project.
-From broadening your legal education to training you to become a modern teacher and lecturer and on to mock training for your viva voce and job interviews, we will train and support you throughout your PhD years at Aberdeen!
+From broadening your legal education to training you to become a modern teacher and lecturer and on to mock training for your viva voce and job interviews, we will train and support you throughout your PhD.

-We also offer each PhD student a minimum of two faculty advisers to guide you on your research project.
+We also offer each PhD student a minimum of two academic supervisors to guide you on your research project.
 As seen above, we have experts in many legal specialties, so we can create a bespoke team of advisers for you.

 The School of Law is supported by the University Postgraduate Research School providing additional support and training and providing the opportunity for networking with PhD students across all academic Schools.